From Good to Excellent in DDD: Understanding Repository Patterns in Domain-Driven Design - 4/10

 Why Use Repositories Instead of DAOs?

-For InstaKran:
+In InstaKran:

-Maintaining Domain Model Purity
+Maintaining the Purity of the Domain Model

 What is the Repository Pattern?

 The repository pattern is a design approach that provides an abstraction layer for accessing data sources, such as databases, APIs, or file systems.
-It serves as a mediator between the domain model and the data layer.
+It acts as a mediator between the domain model and the data layer.

 A Bridge Between Domain Models and Data Sources